Deepak-2001-py/Deepak-2001-py/ReadMe.md

 # 💫 About Me:
-I'm machine learning engineer having project like chat bot ,web scrapping, web plaigarism  and subject classifier , kidney disease classifier <br> projects and currently I am working on advance deep learning, machine learning in the field of nlp, computer vision.
+I am a machine learning engineer with one year of experience, skilled in developing solutions like chatbots, web scraping systems, plagiarism detection tools, subject classification models, and kidney disease classifiers.
+My current focus lies in exploring advanced deep learning and machine learning techniques within the domains of natural language processing (NLP) and computer vision.

 # 💻 Tech Stack: